Insurance and Financial Planning

 Although your insurance provider may pre-approve payment for CAR T-cell therapy, some procedures may not be covered.
 You may also have deductibles and co-pays that add to your out-of-pocket expenses.

 Ask the financial coordinator at your medical center to help you estimate your out-of-pocket expenses for treatment.
-If you have been assigned a case manager by your insurance company, he or she may be able to help you estimate out-of-pocket expenses as well.
+If your insurance company has assigned you a case manager, he or she may be able to help you estimate out-of-pocket expenses as well.

 Next: Does CAR T-cell Therapy Cure Cancer?